iboy/daisyrust/resources/learning/junior_coding_day_2/index.md

 <aside class="overview do">

-## What you will do ##
+## What You Will Do ##

 This day will be a coding themed day.
-Students will explore basic concepts of the programming language *Swift* using Fire Tech Camp's very own interactive playground book: "Swift for Juniors".
+Students will explore basic concepts of the programming language Swift using Fire Tech Camp’s very own interactive playground book: *Swift for Juniors* or Apple's Swift Playground *Fundamentals of Swift*.

-We'll reflect on our favourite app, code in a "Swift Playground" and journal our progress.
+You will:

+* Do physical actions that help us think about coding and sequences;
+* Solve puzzles and code in a *Swift Playground* exploring sequential instructions, conditional code, control loops and functions
+* Journal our progress.

 </aside>

 <aside class="overview learn">

-## What you will learn
+## What You Will Learn ##

-* Experience key coding concepts:
+* Experience key coding concepts and terms:
-1. Commands and Sequences,
+1. Commands and Sequences;
-2. Debugging, Functions and Loops
+2. Debugging, Functions and Loops;
-3. Thinking Logically (conditional flow)
+3. Thinking Efficiently.

 *  Algorithms and Pseudocode by solving practical physical problems.
 </aside>